 All growers know the importance of cycles with the growing cycle being the heart of their operation.
 But there’s another cycle that your dehumidifier goes through that’s crucial to the success of every grow when it comes to environmental control: the defrost cycle.
-Understanding what happens (and doesn’t happen) during these defrost cycles, as well as the benefits of technologies like Anden’s patent-pending VLGR (Variable-speed, Low Grain Refrigerant), can help you optimize your grow.
+Understanding what happens (and doesn’t happen) during these defrost cycles, as well as the benefits of technologies like Anden’s patented VLGR (Variable-speed, Low Grain Refrigerant), can help you optimize your grow.
 Here’s why.

 Dehumidifiers help create the right environment for your plants by blowing humid air across cool coils to remove excess moisture.
 However, you may not have known that as temperatures fall, ice can form on those coils.
 This is especially true when utilizing a dehumidifier that was not designed specifically for indoor cultivation.
 When ice forms on the coils, your unit will enter its defrost cycle, during which the compressor will turn off while the fan still runs, working to melt and then re-evaporate the ice and water that has collected.
 At this time, your dehumidifier isn’t effectively removing moisture from your grow room.